Jac-Zac/My-home-config/README.md

 - If you want my same color theme go to -> https://github.com/arcticicestudio/nord-terminal-app
 - If you want gotop you can run ```brew install gotop ```
+- I got the theme from -> https://github.com/arcticicestudio/nord-terminal-app
 - If you want neofetch just run ```brew install neofetch ```